dboddie-canonical-work/disgorged-docs/the-appstream-metadata-interface.rst

    </h3>

-`Using external metadata <using-external-metadata.md>`__ describes how to access AppStream metadata.
+:ref:`Using external metadata <using-external-metadata>` describes how to access AppStream metadata.

 The source code for this interface is in the *snapd* repository: https://github.com/snapcore/snapd/blob/master/interfaces/builtin/appstream_metadata.go